marcdotson/counting-cockroaches/Code/mrp/Case-Study--McKenna--.md

 people

 \[\omega=\displaystyle\frac{\]*{j=1}^{J}*{j}\*N\_{j}\[}{\]*{j=1}^{J}N*{j}\[}\]
-Post-stratification can be performed in stan using the generated quantities block.
+Post-stratification can be performed in Stan using the generated quantities block.

 ``` r